 The assigned readings and exercises for each class should be completed before attending that class, except for the first class.
 As this course does not have a textbook and depends heavily on in-class discussion and activities, attendance at all sessions is required and is critical to the student's success in the course.
-A student who misses more than 15% of classes will not receive credit for the class.
+A student who misses more than 15% of classes may not receive credit for the class.
 In case of illness or emergency, notify me as soon as possible.
-If you are unable to attend a particular class, is your responsibility to find out what was missed.
+If you are unable to attend a particular class, it is your responsibility to find out what was missed, complete and submit an acceptable journal entry for the missed class no more than one week after the missed class.
 If you find yourself having difficulty in this course, please contact me immediately for assistance.
-If you simply want more discussion with me about any aspect of the course, please visit my office during office hours or at a more convenient prearranged time.
+If you simply want more discussion with me about any aspect of the course, please visit my office during office hours or at a more convenient pre-arranged time.